simonsobs/nemo/README.md

 cluster search.
 Refer to the comments in the .yml config files themselves for information on what each parameter does.

-## Comments, bug reports, help, suggestions etc..
+## Comments, bug reports, help, suggestions etc.

 Please contact Matt Hilton <matt.hilton@mykolab.com>.